HeavenlyBerserker/FIFAMagic/README.md

 -----------------------
 Warning and disclaimer:
 -----------------------
-This code is very raw and was intended forpersonal use only.
+This code is very raw and was intended for personal use only.
 Please refrain from any commercial use.
 Violate EA and FIFA guidelines at your own risk.
 I take no reponsability for any bans or any other problems.